 If you pay for high-speed internet, but your Wi-Fi is slow, you might have a bad router.
 You could consider upgrading to a faster router, but even the best at-home Wi-Fi signals will never be as strong as a physical internet connection.

-Wi-Fi routers are the devices that transmit your internet signal—which enters your home through cables—wirelessly throughout your house.
+A Wi-Fi router is a device that transmits your internet signal—which enters through cables—wirelessly throughout your house.
 But your Wi-Fi signal gets worse as it runs into obstacles like furniture, walls, or even your neighbors’ Wi-Fi signals.

-The solution to this was simple—I told my dad to ditch the Wi-Fi.
-He didn’t need to wire down every device in the whole house, but an Ethernet cord would do a lot for conference calls, which require a stable connection.
+The solution to this is simple— ditch the Wi-Fi.
+You don’t need to wire down every device in the whole house, but an Ethernet cord will do a lot for conference calls, which require a stable connection.

 So if you’re having similar trouble with unstable Wi-Fi, connect an Ethernet cable from your router to your computer.